klyuchnikova/brain-hard-auto/README.md

-# Arena-Hard-Auto
+# Brain-Hard-Auto

-> 🚨 New feature: **Style Control** is now added to Arena Hard Auto!
-Check this [section](#style-control) to start using style control!

-Arena-Hard-Auto-v0.1 ([See Paper](https://arxiv.org/abs/2406.11939)) is an automatic evaluation tool for instruction-tuned LLMs.
+This work is a version of Arena-Hard-Auto-v0.1 ([See Paper](https://arxiv.org/abs/2406.11939)) which is an automatic evaluation tool for instruction-tuned LLMs.
 It contains 500 challenging user queries sourced from Chatbot Arena.
-We prompt GPT-4-Turbo as judge to compare the models' responses against a baseline model (default: GPT-4-0314).
+They promptrf GPT-4-Turbo as judge to compare the models' responses against a baseline model (default: GPT-4-0314).
 Notably, Arena-Hard-Auto has the highest correlation and separability to Chatbot Arena among popular open-ended LLM benchmarks ([See Paper](https://arxiv.org/abs/2406.11939)).
-If you are curious to see how well your model might perform on Chatbot Arena, we recommend trying Arena-Hard-Auto.

-Although both Arena-Hard-Auto and Chatbot Arena Category Hard ([See Blog](https://lmsys.org/blog/2024-05-17-category-hard/)) employ similar pipeline to select hard prompts, Arena-Hard-Auto employs automatic judge as a cheaper and faster approximator to human preference.
-Checkout [BenchBuilder](BenchBuilder) folder for code and resources on how we curate Arena-Hard-Auto.
-In the paper we also purposed metrics, such as model separability and agreement to human preference, for evaluating benchmarks' ability to rank models (See [Evaluate Benchmarks](#evaluate-benchmarks) for more information and code).

 ## Content
 - [Style Control Leaderboard](#style-control-leaderboard)